Will your retirement income last for life?

 You can find more information on writing a will at moneyadviceservice.org.uk/en/categories/making-a-will

-What happens to the money left in my pension pot when I die?
+What happens to the money left in your pension pot when you die?

 It's important to know what happens to the money you've saved after you've gone.
 This video explains the tax implications and how it's paid to beneficiaries.